Cochlear Implants For Children Atlanta

 At what age should my child receive a cochlear implant?

 Children can receive a cochlear implant beginning at 10-12 months of age.
 For a child hoping to receive a cochlear implant at this age, evaluations should start around 3-4 months of age.
 A congenitally deaf child should have cochlear implant surgery before 3 years old, earlier if possible.
 This early implantation gives your child the best chance to learn to use sound while language skills are developing.
 If your child once had normal hearing or partial hearing and then became deaf and can no longer benefit from a hearing aid, she should be implanted as soon as possible.
+Cochlear implants for children in Atlanta provide life-changing opportunities for young patients to develop their language and communication skills at an early age.

 How is cochlear implant surgery performed?